bopopescu/Software_Engineering_Project/Demo 2 Documents Report/2_unit_testing/README2.txt

 To host the backend API locally (Ubuntu):
 1) Follow the instructions at https://docs.microsoft.com/en-us/sql/connect/odbc/linux-mac/installing-the-microsoft-odbc-driver-for-sql-server?view=sql-server-2017 for you OS to install the ODBC drivers
-2) Navigate to the 1_code/Proximity-Flask folder that contains the wsgi.py file
+2) Navigate to the 1_code/Proximity-Flask folder
 3) Run "flask run"